Bylaws

 The Board shall have an Executive Committee consisting of the President, President Elect, Immediate Past-President, Secretary, Treasurer, and Executive Director (as a non-voting member).
 The Executive Committee shall have the authority to act on behalf of the Board and the membership between Board meetings.
 The Board at its next meeting must ratify the action(s) of the Executive Committee; failure of ratification nullifies the action(s) taken by the Executive Committee.

 Meetings of the Executive Committee, which may be conducted by conference call or by other remote communication, shall be held at the discretion of the President.
-A report of the actions of the Executive Committee shall be given to the Board of Directors in writing within two weeks of the adjournment of the meeting.
+A report of the actions of the Executive Committee shall be given to the Board in writing within two weeks of the adjournment of the meeting.

 ARTICLE X - VOTING AND PARLIAMENTARY AUTHORITY